stirtrek/stirtrek.github.io/Readme.md

 `showWorkshops` and `showStore` are independent — enable them only if those features are active that year.

+`showTickets` toggles the ticket sales section on the homepage.
+The section's HTML stays in `source/index.md` (wrapped in `<!-- TICKETS:START -->` / `<!-- TICKETS:END -->` comments); `scripts/ticket-section-toggle.js` strips it at build time when the flag is off.
+Enable it when ticket sales open.

 ---

 ## Annual Kickoff Checklist